Verified Foundations for Differential Privacy: Obtaining Performant Samplers from Lean

-Our simple probabilistic language, \slang{}, has a small number of operators with direct correspondence to C++ functions.
-This makes extracting C++ code straightforward with a small trusted computing base (57 lines of C++).
-We have extracted our verified discrete sampling algorithms, which we demonstrate are more efficient than the original implementation of \citet{canonne2020discrete} in \cite{ibm}.
-This is partly due to the fact that we can optimize the algorithms while proving their correctness in Lean: The discrete Laplace algorithm (which is also a subroutine of Gaussian) can dynamically choose between two different versions of the algorithm, one that is more efficient for low variance and one for high variance.
+Our simple probabilistic language, \slang{}, consists of a small number of monadic operators with direct correspondence to imperative operations.
+We have used two approaches for obtaining executable code from \slang{} programs.
+The first involves compilation using the \lean{} \emph{foreign function interface} (FFI), allowing us to compile and execute our DP mechanisms while adding only 57 lines of C++ to our trusted computing base.
+The second involves a translation from \slang{} to Dafny~\cite{Dafny} and then from Dafny to Python, which we used in order to deploy our verified sampling algorithms at \AWS{}.

 \paragraph{Computable Functions} The \lean{} language makes a clear distinction between \textit{computable} and \textit{noncomputable} definitions.
-Any \lean{} term whose definition depends on non-computational constructs (e.g., the law of the excluded middle or classical choice) must be marked as \lstinline{noncomputable}, and will be rejected by \lean{}'s C++ compilation pipeline.
-As functions into the classical real numbers, the primitive four \slang{} constructs fall into this noncomputable fragment.
-However, \lean{} provides programmers an escape hatch: In \lean{}, a noncomputable function can be linked against an external C++ function using an \lstinline{external} annotation, allowing \lean{} to compile it, and thus bring it back into the computable fragment.
-These definitions are \emph{external} to the logic and must be trusted.
-The \lean{} compiler can make no formal guarantees about their runtime behavior.
+By default, any \lean{} term whose definition depends on non-computational constructs (e.g., the law of the excluded middle or classical choice) must be marked as \lstinline{noncomputable}, and will be rejected by \lean{}'s C++ compilation pipeline.
+The four primitive \slang{} constructs fall into this category, as all \slangM{} terms are functions into the classical real numbers.